 Based on these data, the Council estimated the residential installed costs averaged \$4,500 per kW{DC} in 2014.
-Commercial costs are lower, \$3,300 per kW{DC}, due to economy of scale.
-Recent extension of the federal investment tax credit will reduce both residential and commercial costs through 2021.
-But underlying costs are expected to continue to drop for this emerging technology because of technology improvements and economy of scale.
+Commercial costs are lower, \$3,300 per kW{DC} , due to economy of scale and availability of a 10 percent federal tax credit for commercial installations.
+Costs are expected to drop for this emerging technology.
 The Council forecasts distributed PV costs will fall by the same relative factor used for falling costs of utility-scale PV (see Chapter 13).
 Figure 12 - 19 shows that by 2025, costs are estimated to be about 66 percent of 2014 costs.
 Other key factors on costs and production are described below.
 The TRC net levelized cost for distributed solar PV falls in the range of \$120 to \$200 per megawatt-hour by 2025 depending on application and location.
 There is a wide band of uncertainty around these forecast cost estimates.
 More detail of solar PV costs is provided in Chapter 13.
 The upper and lower bounds of TRC net levelized costs, across all configurations, are provided in Table 12 - 7.